YCChenVictor/blog-frontend/_posts/javascript/2021-06-19-JavaScript-3-Callback Hell.md

 ---
 layout: post
-title: (JavaScript_3) Callback Hell, Promise, and Async/Await
+title: (JavaScript 3) Callback Hell, Promise, and Async/Await
 date: '2021-06-19'
 state: none
 categories: javascript
 ---

-### Introduction
+## Introduction & Why
 The concept of Async: letting some steps be skipped and do it latter once conditions matched.
-Asynchronous programming is common in javascript, because the process of rendering data from server takes time and we do not want our page to be stalled and wait until the process finished.
+Asynchronous programming is common in javascript, because the process of rendering data from server takes time and we do not want our page to be stalled.
 To achieve it, we use callback function.

-### Why
-skip

-### How
+## How
 For example, thinking of my webpage is the burger store and I serve burgers.
-The ingredients are simple as follow: sauce, patty, lettuce.
+The ingredients are simply as follow: sauce, patty, lettuce.
 The chef(backend) needs time to prepare the ingredients.
 One second for lettuce cutting, two seconds for patty slicing, and three seconds for sauce cooking.
-I use setTimeout() to simulate the delivery time from backend.
+I use `setTimeout()` to simulate the delivery time from backend.
 The Chef can cut and slice while the sauce is boiled.
 Then the coding may be as follow:

-#### index.html
+### index.html
 ```
 <!DOCTYPE html>
 <html lang="en">